zkoch/zkoch.github.io/payment-manifest.md

 1. The ability to confirm the authenticity of payment apps associated with payment methods.
 Put another way, if a user installs a payment application associated with a proprietary payment method on their platform of choice, we want to verify that the app is who is claims to be.
 2. The ability for proprietary payment methods to control what other payment apps in the system (in addition to themselves) are able to support their payment method.
-3. The ability for payment mediators to offer improved UX in cases where users want to use a payment method but don't have a necessary app installed.
+3. The ability for payment mediators to offer improved UX in cases where a users wants to use a payment method but doesn't have a necessary app installed.

 ## Example Structure of a Payment-Manifest